-If your wife is like mine in this regard, and from my conversations with other men, many are, your wife does not like to tell you what she wants from you.
-Generally she can’t tell you what she wants at all.
+If your wife is like mine in this regard, and from my conversations with other men, many are, your wife doesn’t know what she wants a lot of the time.
+Or at least your wife does not like to tell you what she wants from you.
 Your life is full of questions like

 “What do you want for dinner?”

 “What do you want to do to me?” while you’re in bed.

 These sorts of questions set an internal conflict in our brains.

 - We know what we want most of the time.

 - We don’t know what she wants, and we’ve been trained to be submissive to women, especially when married.
 Perhaps not overtly, but we’re taught to be the “Nice Guy” and take her needs into consideration and above our own.